MarcusWentz/zkSnarks_circom_snarkjs/README.md

 # zkSnarks_Circom_snarkjs

-Solidity smart contract created using a zkSnark with public and private intputs.
+Solidity smart contract created using a zkSnark with public and private inputs.

 Generated contract using snarkjs [PLONK] deployed on Rinkeby here: https://rinkeby.etherscan.io/address/0xad21B185a6AD414760fb6769B003F3A644c6F444